lauraheerrera/moneycalculator/README.md

 **Money Calculator** is an application that performs real-time currency conversions using data from two external APIs: one for exchange rates and another for available currencies.
 The application follows the **Adapter design pattern** and the **MVC (Model-View-Controller)** architecture to ensure modularity, scalability, and separation of concerns.

-## Features
-- Real-time currency conversion.
-- Integration with external APIs to fetch updated exchange rates and available currencies.
-- Implementation of the Adapter pattern to simplify integration with various data sources.
-- MVC-based architecture for better organization and maintainability.
-- Modular and extensible code to allow easy addition of new features and services.

 ## Technologies Used
 - **Language**: Java
 - **APIs**: